tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/操作指南/配额管理/配额限制说明_intl_en.md

 | Sync request response size | 6 MB |
 | Async request event size | 128 KB |

 >!
-If the size of a Base64-encoded file is below 6 MB, you can pass the encoded file to SCF through [API Gateway](https://intl.cloud.tencent.com/products/apigateway).
-Otherwise, we recommend you upload the file to [COS](https://intl.cloud.tencent.com/products/cos) and pass the object address to SCF first.
+If the size of a Base64-encoded file is below 6 MB, you can pass the encoded file to SCF through [API Gateway](https://intl.cloud.tencent.com/products/apigateway); otherwise, we recommend you upload the file to [COS](https://intl.cloud.tencent.com/products/cos) and pass the object address to SCF first.
 Then, SCF will pull the file from COS to complete the upload.